-In an June 2022 analysis, Social Security actuaries calculated the replacement rate for hypothetical retirees across a wide income range.
-For workers who claim benefits in 2023 at the age of 66 and 6 months — the full retirement age for people born in 1957 — they found that the replacement rate would be:
+In a March 2023 analysis, Social Security actuaries calculated the replacement rate for hypothetical retirees across a wide income range.
+For workers who claim benefits in 2024 at the age of 66 and 8 months — the full retirement age for people born in 1958 — they found that the replacement rate would be:

 Figures like these are a reminder that Social Security, while a crucial component in planning your financial future, provides a relatively modest measure of protection for most older Americans.
 Financial advisers generally recommend aiming to replace between 70 percent and 85 percent of what you were earning at the time you stopped working to maintain your lifestyle as a retiree.